 The Importance of Elderly Care at Home

 While physical therapy or gentle exercise routines are often assigned after joint replacement surgeries, the muscles often remain weak for several weeks or months.
 This weakness, along with the general pain caused by the surgery, can introduce various risks to the patient during the recovery stages.
 While crutches or a walker can help, nothing is as helpful as having a professional caregiver trained in joint replacement home care to help patients with their home exercise routines, range-of-motion practices, sitting and standing, bathing and bathroom help, and other crucial activities.
 Such elderly care at home can help avoid dangerous risks to recovery such as falls, joint dislocations, blood clots, or extreme swelling.
-Home care assistants can also help patients maintain their assigned medicine schedules, or provide driving assistance while patients are unable to drive a car in the weeks immediately after surgery.
+Our professional caregivers in Glendale and the surrounding area in Arizona can also help patients maintain their assigned medicine schedules, or provide driving assistance while patients are unable to drive a car in the weeks immediately after surgery.

 Please note: in certain cases, a specialized medical center or nursing home may be a better option than home care for some patients.
 We welcome you to contact our team if your doctor has recommended an assisted living facility before you return home.